-Whether you stay up until midnight to ring in the new year or bail for bedtime and celebrate a few hours early, you can still host a memorable party for your kids.
-From throwing an old-fashioned pajama party to donning your favorite fancy frocks, there are dozens of ways to make the last night of the year one they’ll never forget.
+Whether you stay up until midnight (or 9 EST) to ring in the new year or decide to throw a Noon Year’s Eve party, you can still host a memorable bash for your kids.
+From keeping it casual in pajamas to making your own confetti poppers, there are dozens of ways to make the last night of the year one they’ll never forget.
 Scroll down for a few creative ideas for hosting your own New Year’s bash with the kids.

 2. Hold a Mock Countdown

 If your kids won’t make it to midnight, why not host a mock countdown before bedtime?
 There are dozens of videos available online where they can watch the ball drop (even if it’s last year!) and if you shout “Happy New Year” before the clock strikes 12, it will still be a stand-out celebration for them!

 Host a good, old-fashioned pajama party with friends or just your family!
 Pile the living room high with sleeping bags, pillows, and blankets (props if you opt for a fort!), wear your coziest PJs and camp out to watch the ball drop and the new year begin!